-SSM requires that licensees present a plan for conducting the PSR in order to reach a consensus concerning the overall arrangements including the scope of the PSR, the methods used in the analyses, etc. SSM maintains a dialogue and hosts meetings with the licensee during the entire PSR process.
+SSM requires that licensees present a plan for conducting

+the PSR in order to reach a consensus concerning the overall arrangements including the scope of the PSR, the methods used in the analyses, etc. SSM maintains a dialogue and hosts meetings with the licensee during the entire PSR process.
 When a PSR is submitted to SSM, SSM conducts comprehensive reviews and assessments of the submitted reports and their references.
 In its reviews, SSM compares the statements made by the licensees with findings from the regulatory supervision.
 SSM's process for PSR review is in line with IAEA safety guide SSG-25, Periodic Safety Review for Nuclear Power Plants (2013), and the Nuclear Safety Directive amendment.
 The regulatory assessments of the PSRs are submitted to the Government.

-Since the previous report, SSM has concluded its reviews of four PSRs from nuclear power plants in operation, i.e. Forsmark 3, Ringhals 1 and 2, and Oskarshamn 3.
+During the last six years, SSM has concluded reviews of eight PSRs from nuclear power plants in operation, i.e. Forsmark 1-3, Ringhals 1-4, and Oskarshamn 3.
 In all of these reviews, SSM concluded that the safety improvements suggested by the licensees had the potential to provide an appropriate basis for continued operations.
 SSM also identified additional areas of improvement to ensure safe future operation of these reactors.

 14.3.2.1.
-Forsmark 3 PSR
+Forsmark 1-3 PSR